 Here you may have a look at the average Asian pip ranges for the major currency pairs.
 What does a pip range mean for your trading?
 The bigger the pip movements are, the bigger is the volatility and the more opportunities arise that increase the possibility to profit or loss from the trade.
 Use the best trading platform to get the best from the Asian session!

 These pip values are the mid range of past data and they vary according to the liquidity and other market conditions.

 This two-step strategy is rather reliable and easy-to-execute.
 Because of the specific conditions, it is suitable for day trading.
 Let's find out, how to make money, while America is asleep?

-Volatility is highly desired by traders since it provides wide opportunities for making a profit.
+Volatility brings both great profit and loss opportunities.
 Unfortunately, volatility during the Asian session is not very high, but this session has its own advantages.

 The most traded pair is AUD/JPY, however, the AUD/NZD or NZD/JPY pairs are also traded within the Tokyo session.
 The lowest volatility in the market is before 00:00 GMT, because American traders are active within 12:00 GMT and 21:00 GMT, and Australian traders, coming to the market after that, don't usually bring much movement.